ON WHAT DAY WAS JESUS

 So then, AFTER three FULL days and three FULL nights would without any doubt whatsoever place the resurrection of Jesus on SUNDAY just before SUNRISE the FIRST day of the week as the word of TRUTH clearly and plainly teaches.
 Now some may try and argue that it was the JEWS who CLAIMED that the heard Jesus say that he would rise from the dead AFTER three days, but the word of God says that Jesus will be resurrected ON the THIRD day.

 Yes there are verses that do in fact say that Jesus will rise from the dead ON the THIRD day.
 But again this is NOT what the WHOLE word of God teaches us, because Jesus did in fact teach that he would rise AFTER three days as well.
+And simple logic teaches that for Jesus to be in the belly of the earth for three FULL days and three FULL nights, then his resurrection must without fail be AFTER those three full days and three full nights.

 Please read Mark 8:27-32, which CLEARLY and PLAINLY teaches us who are seeking the TRUTH of the WHOLE word of God that Jesus taught OPENLY this saying that he would rise AFTER three days, which would make it IMPOSSIBLE for Jesus to have risen on Saturday the Sabbath day as some FALSELY teach.